 There are stepping stones in the pond that you can walk on, which my son especially enjoyed.
 My older son enjoyed taking pictures of all the different colored blooms!

-In addition, families can take a whisper boat ride through the tulip fields and there is even a maze, playground and petting zoo!
+In addition, families can take a whisper boat ride through the tulip fields and there is even a fun maze, playground and petting zoo!
 All of the paths are stroller friendly too, making it really nice for parents with young kids.

 Keukenhof Tulip Festival is a magical place for children to connect with nature while having fun in a safe environment.